damaratix/sans-holiday-hack-2021/sources/challenge8.md

   .......................
   ......................
 ```
-there are a bunch of powershell scripts here.
+There are a bunch of powershell scripts here.
-Try to get them on the linux box in order to grep them looking for some password or creds ..
+Try to get them on the Linux box in order to grep them looking for some password or creds ..
 (I love grep!!!!)
 <br>An interesting feature of smbclient [(found in samba docs)](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html)
-is the tar option, allowing us to download in a tar all the files.
+is the tar option, allowing us to download in a single tar all the files.
 ```
-iuwuvckfvi@grades:~/$ mkdir test && cd test
+$mkdir test && cd test
-iuwuvckfvi@grades:~/test$ smbclient \\\\10.128.3.30\\elfu_svc_shr -U ELFU.local\\elfu_svc -Tc ./test.tar *
+$smbclient \\\\10.128.3.30\\elfu_svc_shr -U ELFU.local\\elfu_svc -Tc ./test.tar *
 ```

 ```
-iuwuvckfvi@grades:~/test$ ls -l
+$ls -l
 total 1320
 -rw-rw---- 1 iuwuvckfvi iuwuvckfvi 1348096 Dec 29 22:27 test.tar
 ```
-extract files from the tar archive
+Extract files from the tar archive.
 ```
-iuwuvckfvi@grades:~/test$ tar  -xvf test.tar
+$tar -xvf test.tar
 ./Get-NavArtifactUrl.ps1
 ./Get-WorkingDirectory.ps1
 ./Stop-EtwTraceCapture.ps1
 ./create-knownissue-function.ps1
 ........
 ```
-searching "SecureString" with grep ..
+Searching "SecureString" with grep ..
 ```
 $grep SecureString *ps1
 ```
-nothing useful except the pass to get a letsencrypt certificate .. retry with
+Nothing useful except the pass to get a letsencrypt certificate .. retry with
 ```
 $grep -i passw *ps1
 ```